 R1.1 In the fall, staff began the year analyzing data trends from the spring CAASPP exams.
 Moreover, staff also analyzed EL performance from the CELDT and identified RFEP candidates.
-As of June 20198, LAS will have threewo years data of the College Board PSAT practice tests as administered to Grade 8 students.
+As of June 2019, LAS will have three years data of the College Board PSAT practice tests as administered to Grade 8 students.

-R1.2 Continued study on most recent two-way immersion research and its efficacy for all students, including the subgroups above:

-1) Sent a LAS teacher to attend Writer's Workshop (WW) Implementation Leadership training (2015-16).

-2) Sent several more teachers to attend statewide WW training.

-3) Sent a second teacher to Columbia University for Writer's Workshop (WW) Seminar with emphasis on implementation for middle school immersion programs (2015-16).
+- R1.2 Continued study on most recent two-way immersion research and its efficacy for all students, including the subgroups above: - 1) Sent a LAS teacher to attend Writer's Workshop (WW) Implementation Leadership training (2015-16). - 2) Sent several more teachers to attend statewide WW training. - 3) Sent a second teacher to Columbia University for Writer's Workshop (WW) Seminar with emphasis on implementation for middle school immersion programs (2015-16).

 R1.3 This continues to be work in progress.
-For the first time, LAS administered the College Board AP Spanish testing and SAT Subject youth number at LAS does not qualify as numerically significant.)
-Test in Spanish practice examinations to its Gr8 students in the fall of 2017 and early spring of 2019 .
-In retrospect, LAS is considering 1.2 Continue study on most recent two-way immersion research and its efficacy for all students, including the subgroups above administering the exam early spring instead during the 2018-19 school year.
-1.3 Research and/or use of standardized Spanish PD 2.1 Provided differentiated professional development assessments (Training - Coaching - Mentoring) in the following, but not limited to: PROFESSIONAL DEVELOPMENT Data analysis (SBACEL CELDT, Benchmarks) 2.1 Provide differentiated professional development Common Core State Standards (CCSS) (Training - Coaching - Mentoring) in the following, but Designing CCSS redefined rubrics not limited to: Data analysis (API, Benchmarks) Differentiated Instruction Common Core State Standards (CCSS) Response to Interventions Expository Reading and Writing Training such as Writer's Workshop K-8 (ERWC) Reader's Workshop K-8 Designing CCSS redefined rubrics PBISMAP Math Online Assessment (2-8) Differentiated Instruction PBIS Teacher requests for more kindergarten specific professional Writer's Workshop development training.
+LAS administered the College Board AP Spanish testing and SAT Subject Test in Spanish practice examinations to its Gr8 students in the fall of 2017 and early spring of 2019

+PD 2.1 Provided differentiated professional development (Training - Coaching - Mentoring) in the following, but not limited to:

+- Data analysis (SBAC, Benchmarks)

+- Common Core State Standards (CCSS)

+- Designing CCSS redefined rubrics

+- Differentiated Instruction

+- Response to Interventions

+- Writer's Workshop K-8

+- Reader's Workshop K-8

+MAP Math Online Assessment (2-8)

+Teacher requests for more kindergarten specific professional development training.

+Writer's Workshop DRA/EDL Assessments

+BUDGETED ESTIMATED ACTUAL

-(R: 1.1, 1.2, 1.3 PD: 2.1) \$31,730 (Title 1: \$10,000, OC:5863) TBD
+Expenditures (R: 1.1, 1.2, 1.3 PD: 2.1) \$43,766 (R: 1.1, 1.2, 1.3 PD: 2.1) \$49,308 (Title 1: \$5,600 (OC:1101; Title 2: \$9,171, OC:5863/64)